wizardwatch/minecraft/README.md

 # Minecraft

 [Minecraft](https://minecraft.net/en/) is a game about placing blocks and going on adventures.
-This fork is meant to install stoneblock 2.
+This fork is meant to install stoneblock 2 and is not meant for use except for my self as the eula is agreed too. ;)

 ## Introduction